angular-architects/ngrx-toolkit/README.md

-  canUndo = this.store.canUndo; // use in template or in ts canRedo = this.store.canRedo; // use in template or in ts
+  canUndo = this.store.canUndo; // use in template or in ts canRedo = this.store.canRedo; // use in template or in ts clearStack = this.store.clearStack; // use in template or in ts

   undo(): void {
     if (!this.canUndo()) return;